 Once you choose your weapon, you tee off at the shooting range.
 I tried the AK 47.
 As you can see I was nowhere near the target, I, however, managed to achieve a sore right shoulder by the end due to the AK47’s recoil.
 So be careful handling it.
 Not that you would ever touch one after this trial!

 The next day we went on a walking tour of HCMC with Saigon Free Walking Tours.
 The tour started at the famous Ben Thanh market.
-This place is a medley of all kinds of smells, tastes and sights.
+This place is a medley of all kinds of smells, tastes, and sights.
 After a brief tour here, we headed to the Notre-Dame Basilica.

-The Romanesque Notre-Dame Basilica is a Catholic cathedral dedicated to Virgin Mary.
+The Romanesque Notre-Dame Basilica is a Catholic cathedral dedicated to the Virgin Mary.
 The useful tourist office will tell you some of the details on the stained glass that adorn most of the walls.

 We then checked out the post office nearby.
 It was designed by Gustave Eiffel, the guy who designed the Eiffel Tower.
-This is by far the most character filled post office I have been to.
+This is by far the most character-filled post office I have been to.
 Just take a look at the pictures.
 Pretty awesome for a post office.

 After some souvenir shopping at the post office, we headed to the reunification palace.
 This desolate building is associated with the city’s fall in 1975.
-The deserted rooms and the tank that has stood here since forever and the bizzare interiors make this place worth a visit.
+The deserted rooms and the tank that has stood here since forever and the bizarre interiors make this place worth a visit.
 (Website)

 Then we headed to the war remnants museum.
 To say that we experienced the melancholy of the grueling Vietnam war here is an understatement.
 This place is filled with all the gory details of the wartime.
-There are rooms dedicated to the war photographers.
+There are rooms dedicated to war photographers.
 Its definitely not for the faint-hearted (read hanging and maimed body parts, aplenty).
 It is surreal how this country endured such atrocities which were mostly fought between its northern and southern citizens with a fair contribution from the West especially the USA.
-Take a look at the photos below if you dont mind skipping your dinner.
+Take a look at the photos below if you don’t mind skipping your dinner.
 (Website)